nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 |----------------|----------|------------------------------------------------------------------------|
 | `-h`, `--help` | :x:      | Shows [help message](#understanding-the-help-message) for this command |

+Please take note that:

-* Deletes the person at the specified `PERSON_INDEX`, which refers to the index number shown in the [persons section](#persons-section)
+* The command deletes the person at the specified `PERSON_INDEX`, which refers to the index number shown in the [persons section](#persons-section)
 * `PERSON_INDEX` **must be a positive integer:** 1, 2, 3,...